 Japan-U.S. Foreign Ministers’ Telephone Meeting

-On March 24, commencing at 7:50 pm, for about 30 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone meeting with the Honorable Antony Blinken, Secretary of State of the United States of America.
+On September 14th, commencing at 9:10 p.m., for approximately 10 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan, held a telephone meeting with the Honorable Antony Blinken, Secretary of State of the United States of America.
 The overview of the meeting is as follows.

-- The two ministers, in light of such an increasingly severe regional security environment, reaffirmed the necessity to strengthen the deterrence and response capabilities of the Japan-U.S. Alliance, and concurred to continue close coordination between Japan and the United States.
+- The two ministers, regarding the increasingly severe regional security environment, concurred to cooperate to further strengthen the deterrence and response capabilities of the Japan-U.S. Alliance, based on the achievement of the Japan-U.S. “2+2” in January.

 - The two ministers shared the recognition that the Japan-U.S. coordination in the economic field is widening and deepening, and concurred on further cooperation.